Driving Employee Engagement

 Next programme dates: 26 & 27 March 2015

-Driving Engagement involves three classroom days in workshops at IMI’s National Management Campus.
+Driving Engagement involves two classroom days in workshops at IMI’s National Management Campus.
 The programme is structured in three phases, outlined below.

 A two day workshop held at IMI in will introduce you to the key principles of engagement and a best-practice engagement toolkit.
 It will introduce and review the Gallup Q12 survey in detail, and support you in practically planning how to introduce and deploy this survey at all levels of your organisation in a positive manner to elicit a strong, accurate response rate.
 Workshop content will include: